-How to change WordPress URL and why would you want to do that?
+How to change the WordPress URL and why would you want to do that?

-There are many reasons why one wants to change WordPress URL.
-You can change URL to optimize it for search engines, to make it simpler and memorable etc. We will talk some more about the reasons why you’d want to do that a little bit later.
+There are many reasons why one wants to edit the WordPress site address.
+You can change the WordPress site URL to optimize it for search engines, to make it simpler and memorable, etc. We will talk some more about the reasons why you’d want to do that a little bit later.

 So how to change a WordPress URL?
 It only takes a few simple steps:

 - Open the existing page or create a new page